gcorr-cw/cw-ai-chatgot/docs/cw-ai-chatbot-todo-list.md

 * Communcation RE senstive info and only authorized beta testers
 * Where to house beta/production site
 * Create dev sandbox backend resources (S3/RDS)
+* Fix resume scroll down icon so it doesn't overlap the input box when the input box grows due to long text input
+* Block Word, Excel, Powerpint, etc.
+* Block use of models if chat has unsupported attachment types, or customize the toast error; block use of file uploads of types not supported by models

 ## Misc todos:
 * small code blocks are being rendered as full-width and force a line wrap